 - Reporting Breaches of Unsecured PHI.
 Seagate will inform Company in writing (including by email) promptly upon the discovery of any Breach of Unsecured PHI in accordance with the requirements set forth in 45 CFR §164.410, but in no case later than 30 calendar days after discovery of such Breach.
 To the extent feasible, such information shall include the identification of each Individual whose Protected Health Information has been, or is reasonably believed by Seagate to have been improperly accessed, acquired, or disclosed, subject to Section 5 immediately above.

-- Reporting obligations.
-In light of section 4 above and in the event of a Breach of Unsecured PHI, Security Incident, or Impermissible Use or Disclosure, Company will be solely responsible for identifying impacted Individuals (if any), determining whether to notify such impacted Individuals, determining if regulatory bodies, such as the Secretary of the Department of U.S. Health and Human Services, or other enforcement commissions applicable to Company need to be notified, and for providing any such notices.
+- Reporting Obligations.
+In light of Section 4 above and in the event of a Breach of Unsecured PHI, Security Incident, or Impermissible Use or Disclosure, Company will be solely responsible for identifying impacted Individuals (if any), determining whether to notify such impacted Individuals, determining if regulatory bodies, such as the Secretary of the Department of U.S. Health and Human Services, or other enforcement commissions applicable to Company need to be notified, and for providing any such notices.

 - Mitigation of Disclosures of PHI.
 Seagate will take reasonable measures to mitigate, to the extent practicable, potential risks reasonably likely to result in a harmful effect that is known to Seagate of any use or disclosure of PHI by Seagate or its agents or subcontractors in violation of the requirements of this BAA.